schadenfred/proscrypt-koans/README.md

  ## Step 1: Terminal

  Open your terminal.
 If you do not know what a terminal is, go to [duckduckgo.com](http://duckduckgo.com/) and type "How do I open my OPERATING SYSTEM terminal," replacing the capitalized letters in this sentence's immediately preceding clause with the name of your current machine's OS.
-When you've opened your terminal, you should see something like [this](https://en.wikipedia.org/wiki/Bash_)
+When you've opened your terminal, and see something like [the image on the right side of this pae](https://en.wikipedia.org/wiki/Bash_), move on.

+ ## Step 2: Git

+In your terminal, type:

+`$ git --version`

+If typing the above doesn't return something like:

+`
+git version 2.17.0
+`

+then please follow [these instructions](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git).
+Otherwise, move on.